PradeepLoganathan/CustomerAPI/readme.md

 Contributions are welcome!
 If you find any issues or have ideas for improvements, feel free to create a pull request.

-Happy coding with gRPC! 🚀
+Happy coding with gRPC and dotnet! 🚀